 We have also never been informed regarding the ultimate fate of those who face the unknown beyond the Veil in the light of “an awfully big adventure”.
 Nor is there anyone in the Potterverse truly qualified to tell us what awaits such resilient souls on the other side of the great divide, or whether such souls are so indestructible as to make a practice of returning.
-(And, ultimately, although the Resurrection Stone will call them back for questioning it remains unclear what actually awaits one on the other side, because no one thought to ask.)
+(And, ultimately, although the Resurrection Stone will call them back for questioning it remains unclear what actually awaits one on the other side, because no one thinks to ask.)

 On this issue I will absolutely not commit myself either way.
 But I will say that I have seen no indication in the text, which would suggest that reincarnation is a relevant factor in the Potterverse.
 No indication at all.
 Indeed, this is a somewhat curious absence, all things considering.

 I cannot count upon having assigned Nick’s information into the proper category, either.
 But I do suspect that somewhere there must be a proper category.
-(At the very least it is additional circumstantial evidence that Voldemort is determined never to die because he is afraid to.)
+(At the very least it is additional circumstantial evidence that Lord Voldemort is determined never to die because he is afraid to.)